 As with anything, photographers perform a natural progression with their flashes.
 We start with the built-in flash, then quickly move to an added flash.
 Said flash then becomes external, but still tethered to the camera, until finally we liberate the flash from the camera via wireless triggers and remote control.
 Through all of it, we need to fire these flashes with some power source.
-Inevitably, the question comes up about what battery is best for your flashes.
+Inevitably, the question comes up about what flash battery is best for your gear and needs.

-There are lots of options out there with options in every category from type of battery (alkaline, NiMh, and LiOn) to vendor (Sony, Sanyo, Duracell, Energizer, etc.), milliamps (1500 vs 2000 vs 2400), and then of course the never-ending debate over chargeable versus rechargeable.
+There are lots of flash battery options out there with options in every category from type of battery (alkaline, NiMh, and LiOn) to vendor (Sony, Sanyo, Duracell, Energizer, etc.), milliamps (1500 vs 2000 vs 2400), and then of course the never-ending debate over chargeable versus rechargeable.
 As always, your mileage may vary, but I've always found some of the best results come from my usage of the Sanyo Eneloop brand.
 These are rechargeable batteries and the ones I've used are the 1500 milliamp variety.

 They've been good, but after a couple years of usage and re-usage, it became time to get a whole new set.
 So, I set out to look at how the landscape has changed in the battery realm.
 Here's a couple things to consider:

 1. Normal versus Rechargeable: This was almost a no-brainer given the cost per battery...go with rechargeable batteries.
-After recharging, you can reduce your cost per charge down to mere pennies instead of even a dollar per battery with regular alkalines.
+After recharging, you can reduce your cost per charge down to mere pennies instead of even a dollar per battery with regular alkaline flash battery options.
 The question is really whether you should choose the Nickel Metal Hydride batteries (NiMh) or the Lithium Ion (LiOn).
 The difference lies in your intended usage and needs.
-The NiMh batteries apparently charge much more quickly, but also deplete more quickly, and take fewer charges.
-Conversely, the LiOn batteries last longer, but also take longer to charge.
+The NiMh flash battery apparently charge much more quickly, but also deplete more quickly, and take fewer charges.
+Conversely, LiOn flash battery does last longer, but also take longer to charge.
 Additionally, you can also likely get more recharges out of these.
 Of course, the downside is that the latter are a tad pricier.